Salmandabbakuti/superfluid-devmode-dashboard/README.md

 Finally, you will need to start the client application.
 Here are the steps to do this:

 > Note: Running the client application is optional.
-You can use this[deployed frontend directly](https://superfluid-devmode-dashboard.vercel.app).
+You can use this [deployed frontend directly](https://superfluid-devmode-dashboard.vercel.app).
 Just ensure that your blockchain is running on port 8545 and that the framework and subgraph are deployed (following the previous steps).

 1. Navigate to the client directory and install required dependencies: